Compostable Tray Growing Instructions

 •Set the Compostable Tray in the spot where you want to grow.

-•Wet the Baby Blanket thoroughly by soaking in water - squeezing, soaking, squeezing, etc.
+•Wet the Hemp Felt thoroughly by soaking in water - squeezing, soaking, squeezing, etc.

 •Spread seeds on thoroughly moistened Pad - don't crowd them, they want some room to breathe.